How to use

 We include this information to enable you to contact those most likely to be able to undertake the work.
 Many members work anywhere – in Britain and even abroad – see “D” codes on following lists.

+Many of our wallers are busy and can be booked up well in advance so please be patient if they are not able to assist right away.
 As in other trades, it is good practice to obtain several price estimates, look at previous work and if necessary, contact the Association for further information.

 DSWA is frequently asked for the “going rate” per linear metre or square metre of walling.
 It is impossible to have a single rate across the country, as output rates are variable due to stone type, terrain, dressing required, etc. Where the highest quality walling is required, the reduced speed of work may result in a consequent increase in the per metre price.